anthonypdawson/divine-devops-universe/CONTRIBUTING.md

    - Avoid unnecessary jargon unless it serves the joke or theme.
 2. **Tone and Voice**
    - Maintain a consistent, playful, and “in-universe” tone throughout all posts.
-   - Use DevOps, sysadmin, and tech metaphors to reinforce the Divine DevOps Universe theme.
+   - Use DevOps, sysadmin, and tech metaphors to reinforce the Divine DevOps theme.
 3. **Accessibility**
    - Ensure all images have descriptive alt text.
    - Use semantic HTML where possible for better accessibility.